clarinsi/slobench-eval-docker/README.md

 > Note: Zip file must not contain any other files, not expected by the system (e.g., __MACOSX).
 To be sure your submission is sound, you may use zip command from command line - for example: `zip submission.zip ./*.txt`

-Uploaded submission file is automatically extracted along with the `ground_truth.zip` file.
+Uploaded submission file is automatically extracted along with the `reference_dataset.zip` file.

-The `run.py` script unzips the ground truth data into the `/data-truth` path and the submitted data into `/data-submission`.
+The `run.py` script unzips the ground truth data into the `/data-reference` path and the submitted data into `/data-submission`.

 Then it runs the task's corresponding `eval.py` evaluation script, which compares the contents of the previously mentioned paths and returns a dictionary of *metricName:metricScore* pairs, for example: